Frequently Asked Questions

 - Mock Pupillage Advocacy exercises

-- Lectures and workshops on OLPAS (Pupillage Portal), pupillage applications etc.
+- Lectures and workshops on OLPAS (Pupillage Portal), pupillage applications, interviews etc.

 - A lecture on preparing for practice with an accountant specialising in barristers' accounts.

-In addition you will have access to the University's Careers Service.
+In addition you will have access to City's Careers Service.

 We also offer a number of other activities, such as Pro Bono work, which can help you to boost your CV and make you more attractive to chambers and, by scheduling your classes over three days, we assist you to undertake professional development activities such as mini-pupillages whilst you are on the course.